Convolutional Neural Networks

 4. Pooling Layers: Reduce spatial dimensions of feature maps.

-6. Fully Connected Layers: Process the flattened features for classification or regression.
+6. Fully connected layers: Process the flattened features for classification or regression.

-7. Output Layer: Produces the final output, such as class probabilities in classification tasks.
+7. Output Layer: produces the final output, such as class probabilities in classification tasks.

 Training Convolutional Neural Networks